 ✅ No Grace Period

 There is no maximum late fee applicable to overdue invoices in North Dakota.
-Businesses are also not obligated to provide their clients with a grace period before charging late fees, although many offer seven days as a goodwill gesture.
+Businesses are also not obligated to provide their clients with a grace period before charging late fees, although many offer five to seven days as a goodwill gesture.

 ✅ No Max Late Fee